ahirner/openai-progenitor/README.md

 ## How to Use

-`openai-progenator` is a reqwest and CLI client for the [OpenAI API](https://platform.openai.com/docs/api-reference).
+`openai-progenitor` is a reqwest and CLI client for the [OpenAI API](https://platform.openai.com/docs/api-reference).

 1. Set API key:
    ```